Roshan-yadav-evil-genius/Node-Based-Workflow-Orchestartor/NewDesign/Node Based System Architecture Design.md

 * **BaseNode:** The base class from which all nodes inherit.
 * **BlockingNode:** Must finish (and downstream blocking chain must finish) before continuing.
+* **Development Mode:** An operating mode for the Orchestrator focused on iterative, single-node execution for testing and debugging.
+It does not use a `LoopManager`.
 * **DLQ:** Dead-Letter Queue storing failed NodeData + error context.
-* **ExecutionPool:** An enum (`ASYNC`, `THREAD`, `PROCESS`) defined on each node to declare its preferred execution environment.
-Used by the LoopManager to dynamically select the runtime for a loop.
+* **ExecutionPool:** An enum (`ASYNC`, `THREAD`, `PROCESS`) on a node declaring its ideal execution environment.
+Used by the `LoopManager` in Production Mode to select a pool for the whole loop, and by the `Orchestrator` in Development Mode to run a single node.
-* **Loop:** A continuous execution track controlled by a single ProducerNode, running in an isolated pool (Asyncio Event Loop, ThreadPool, or ProcessPool).
+* **Loop:** A continuous execution track controlled by a single ProducerNode, running in an isolated pool.
+This concept primarily applies to **Production Mode**.
-* **LoopManager:** The per-loop executor that runs nodes in sequence and enforces async iteration semantics using await.
-It also dynamically determines the correct execution pool (`ExecutionPool`) for each loop cycle.
+* **LoopManager:** The per-loop executor for **Production Mode**.
+It runs nodes in sequence and dynamically determines the execution pool for each loop cycle.
 * **NodeConfig:** Static initialization/config data passed to nodes during initialization.
 * **NodeData:** Runtime payload passed to nodes during execution.
 * **Non-Blocking Node:** Marks iteration end in the execution model; executed asynchronously using await.
 * **ProducerNode:** Starts an iteration (QueueReader is treated as a Producer).
+* **Production Mode:** The main operating mode for the Orchestrator, focused on autonomous, high-performance execution of entire workflows via `LoopManagers`.
 * **QueueManager:** Redis-backed queue abstraction for cross-loop communication.
 * **QueueNode:** A NonBlockingNode that writes data to a Redis queue.
 * **QueueReader:** A ProducerNode that reads data from a Redis queue to start a loop iteration.
-* **Workflow Orchestrator:** The central coordination system that manages loops, nodes, and cross-loop communication.
+* **Workflow Orchestrator:** The central coordination system that can operate in either **Production Mode** or **Development Mode** to manage and execute workflows.

 ---